Coconut Cream Pie Smoothie

 I happen to love coconut cream pie and wanted to recreate it without turning on my oven.
 Baking pie crusts and pies and messing with meringue is not something to do on vacation.

-With this smoothie I focused on the natural wonderfulness of coconut and coconut milk and the smoothie turned out so creamy and rich and it’s vegan.
+With this coconut smoothie, I focused on the natural wonderfulness of coconut and coconut milk and the smoothie turned out so creamy and rich.

-There’s a time and place for Creamy Cookie Butter White Chocolate Banana Smoothies and Chocolate Cake Batter Milkshakes, but feeling like you just drank your dessert and 789 calories in 3.7 seconds is fun of course, but not something you’d probably want to make a habit of for breakfast or for an afternoon pick-me-up.
+There’s a time and place for Chocolate Cake Batter Milkshakes and the like, but feeling like you just drank your dessert and 789 calories in 3.7 seconds is fun of course, but not something you’d probably want to make a habit of for breakfast or for an afternoon pick-me-up.

-This smoothie hit the spot after a day at the beach.
-There was a bit of texture retained from the graham crackers and coconut flakes blended in and the bananas added perfect creaminess, and I loved every coconutty second while I was guzzling.
+This banana coconut milk smoothie hit the spot after a day at the beach.
+There was a bit of texture retained from the graham crackers and coconut flakes blended in, and the bananas added perfect creaminess.
+I loved every coconutty second while I was guzzling!